kostas-pa/LFITester/README.md

 • If it gets stuck just press enter, for now :)

+• If you get strange encoding results, try to remove any value from the parameters, including Burp files.

 # Sidenote
 • If you like this project please consider giving it a star